 Rich holds a B.A. in English from Saint Bonaventure and an M.A. in Public Media Arts from Montclair State University.
 In October of 2013, he received his Ph.D. in Media Studies from Rutgers University.

 Rich and his wife Anne live in Hinsdale, N.Y.
 They have two grown daughters.
-Meredith, 31, is Institutional Giving Manager at the Harlem School of the Arts.
-Jessi, 27, is an optometrist practicing in Brooklyn, N.Y., and Stamford, Conn.
+Meredith, 32, is Manager of Institutional Giving at Kaufman Music Center in New York City.
+Jessi, 28, is an optometrist practicing in Brooklyn, N.Y.

 # # #